Will Norway open up for bareboat registration/dual flag?

 For bareboat charter into Norway, the legislation suggests that the bareboat charterer is the one who can request deletion from the bareboat registration in Norway.
 The ship registry can also delete if it otherwise receives information that the bareboat charter is terminated.
 In our opinion, the ship owner should also have an explicit right to terminate the bareboat registration.
 The ship owner is holding legal title to its vessel and should be entitled to delete registration.
 We have experienced several transactions where the bareboat charterer is not cooperating.
 The option for the registry to delete when becoming aware that the bareboat charter is terminated provides some comfort, but the registry is then forced to make a decision if only the ship owner notifies them of the termination and the charterers remain silent or even object.

-The deadline for providing comments is 6 March 2018.
 We remain available for our clients and other interested parties to discuss possible comments and consequences.
 We assume the proposal will be implemented, but final form and timing is unknown.